The Elvis Presley Trauma Center is designated as a Level 1 Trauma Center in the states of Tennessee, Mississippi and Arkansas.

 Over the last two decades, the Center’s team of surgeons, anesthesiologists, trauma nurse practitioners, certified registered nurse anesthetists, nurses, respiratory therapists, orderlies, x-ray techs, lab techs and medical students have treated nearly 100,000 trauma patients.
 Regional Medical Center is home to the only Level 1 Trauma Center within 150 miles.
 The facility includes four shock trauma bays for initial assessment, 13 critical care assessment rooms, four dedicated operating rooms, a two-bed recovery room, 23-bed trauma intensive care unit, 12-bed trauma step-down unit, and 26-bed post-trauma unit.

-Regional Medical Center is also home to MedCom – the regional medical communications center.
+Regional One Health is also home to MedCom – the regional medical communications center.
 MedCom facilitates critical ground and air ambulance-to-hospital medical communications.
 This vital communications network ensures that your care begins properly before you even arrive at the hospital.
 Learn more about MedCom here.
-Martin Croce, M.D., is the Medical Director at the Elvis Presley Memorial Trauma Center.
+Martin Croce, M.D., is the Medical Director at the Elvis Presley Trauma Center.

 Peter Fischer, MD, MS, NREMT-P, FACS, Interim Medical Director